 This feeling of solitude reached its peak in 2013- bringing Pinto to a crossroads in his life where he had to choose between either coming back to Italy- or making a drastic change to take back control.

 In 2013 he moved to San Francisco, and embraced the city’s culture and open-mindedness, using music as a tool to develop new bonds.

-Sonamó started when Giuseppe Pinto moved to San Francisco in 2010.
-As a passionate musician from Italy, Pinto searched for inspiration in his new city by exploring its eclectic scene and open-mindedness.
 As Pinto mentioned: “[...] my experience in the United States completely changed me.
-I had to reconsider all my values and understand that there are many ways of doing things and seeing things.
-That’s what I call the American miracle: a huge diversity that brings the best part of all of us”.
+I had to reconsider all my values and understand that there are many ways of doing and seeing things.
+That’s what I call the American miracle: a huge diversity that brings the best in all of us”.

-Those feelings of freedom and love in Pinto’s journey came to life with Sonamó after the meeting with creative guitarist Trent Berry who says: ”[...] as a kid growing up in the midwest it was like discovering a lost cousin almost like a parallel evolution, if American funk is like Nascar then Italian funk is like Formula 1”.
+Finally able to feel at home, the freedom and love in Pinto’s journey were translated into Sonamó after meeting with creative guitarist Trent Berry who says: ”[...] as a kid growing up in the Midwest, creating music with Sonamó was like discovering a lost cousin, almost like a parallel evolution”.

 Bass player Bob Menacho and drummer Chris Thalmann joined the band right after, finally completing the intricate puzzle.
 With the release of their first EP, the band laid down their roots infused of rock, jazz, Latin, and funk from all the band members’ different backgrounds.

 Fast forward to now…it’s with the release of I Walk Through, a song about transitioning into a new phase that the sound of the band reaches its maturity.
 In this song, Sonamó takes a moment to remember where joy and pain co-existed and embrace the unknown with optimistic lenses, believing the best is yet to come.